Doris & Dave Jasperson

 - Our Self

 Doris and Dave Jasperson serve in Rice Lake, Wisconsin, a city of 8,500 which serves as the shopping, industrial, educational, and medical hub for the surrounding rural communities.
+Abuse of alcohol has been in the # 1 position of most common substance abused in Barron County since records have been kept—until 2016 when methamphetamine took over the #1 position.

 In 2015, when Dave and Doris took on the task of renovating a badly damaged old house, they realized they were being called to turn this restored house into a place of restoration for those in the community.
 Having worked with those involved in the justice system since 2012, Doris recognized a large gap in services for the emotional and spiritual needs of those trying to turn their lives around.
 The Jaspersons named this place of education and ministry The Gap.

 Doris explains, "God has given me the passion to teach and care for individuals involved in the justice system who want a better life and are willing to make changes to make that happen.
-By developing relationships and giving them tools, we motiviate and encourage them to make positive changes, as well as repairing and restoring broken relationships.
+By developing relationships and giving them tools, we motivate and encourage them to make positive changes, as well as repairing and restoring broken relationships.
 It is a privilege and a joy to introduce them to God's kindness, mercy, and grace in the process."